hangle/Script/README.md

 <h1>Script</h1>

-<p>The Script program (script.scala) supports the Notecard program (see Notecard
+<p>The Script program (script.scala) supports the Notecard program, (see: Notecard <br />
 Respository).
 The 'script' program validates the script's command syntax <br />
 whose file extension is '.nc'.
-Its output file has the extension '.struct' and is the input argument to the Notecard program.</p>
+Its output file has the extension '.struct' <br />
+and is the input argument to the Notecard program.</p>

 <p>In the Script program, when a command syntax error is encountered, the command <br />